RabiaSahin/Geo_place/README.md

 ## How It Works
 The test simulates a user entering a name into a sample web interface using the Genderize.io API, and verifies the gender predicted.

+## Running Specific Features
+- This project contains two separate feature sets: **search** and **api**.

+To run these features, you need to check and update the tag in the Cukes Runner class accordingly:

+- To run the **search** feature, set the tag in the Runner class to:

+    @CucumberOptions(tags = "@search")

+- To run the **api** feature, set the tag to:

+  @CucumberOptions(tags = "@api")

+## Note on API Feature
+This API returns HTTP status code 200 for all requests, including those with invalid inputs that would typically return 4xx errors.
+Therefore, scenarios expecting 4xx errors are implemented by checking warning or error messages in the response body instead of status codes.

 ## Project Directory Structure

 - `pages/` → Page Object Model (POM) directory